Changa Manga: Gyps Vulture Conservation Centre

 There is a Vulture Conservation Centre in a secluded area of the Changa Manga forest.
 The centre has been specifically designed to manage the population of G. bengalensis.
 The centre operates the Gyps Vulture Restoration Programme under the management of WWF Pakistan and the Punjab Wildlife and Parks Department, with aid of the Environment Agency Abu Dhabi, Hawk Conservancy Trust and WWF USA.
 The vulture conservation programme was first realised in 2004 and this dedicated conservation centre became fully operational in 2007.

 The centre holds up to fifteen G. benalgensis in its communal aviary, but has a capacity to hold 30 vultures in its four separate breeding aviaries.
 The communal aviary is 38m long and increases in width from 14m to 27.5m.
 The aviary contains live tree perches with roosting and nesting ledges, which also provides shade and shelter for birds.

 Wildlife reserve

 Changa Manga also has a wildlife reserve that covers an area of 40 acre, built in 2008.
 The reserve is home to species of hog deer, Indian peafowl, golden jackal, mouflon, nilgai and wild boar.
-The Changa Manga wildlife preserve is one of the three wildlife parks located in the Lahore Division, other two being Jallo Wildlife Park and Lahore Zoo Safari.
+The Changa Manga wildlife preserve is one of the three wildlife parks located in the Lahore Division, other two being Jallo Wildlife Park and Lahore Zoo Safari and also called as Woodland wildlife Parks.